ArminJo/ServoEasing/README.md

 - **Linear** and 9 other ease movements are provided.
 - All servos can move **synchronized** or **independently**.
 - **Non blocking** movements are implemented by the **startEaseTo\* functions** by using a timer.
 This functions are not available for all platforms.
-- Degree values >= 400 is taken as microsecond values for the servo pulse to allow fine-grained control.
+- A degree value of 400 or more is taken as a microsecond value for the servo pulse, which allows for fine-grained control.
 - **Float angels** are supported to allow **fine-grained servo control** comparable to using microseconds.
 - **User-specified callback function at "servo arrived" enables movement control independent of main loop**.
 - **Stop and resume** of servo movement.
+- **Detach and reattach**.
+No servo signal is generated for a detached servo.
+Therefore, it is not blocked and can be moved manually.
 - A **trim value** can be set for any servo.
 Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible e.g. if it is mounted head down.
 - **Constraints for minimum and maximum servo degree** can be specified.
 Trim and reverse are applied after constraint processing.